 Teaching philosophy:

-Teachers focus on project-based learning allowing students to explore, create, and problem-solve collaboratively, encouraging critical thinking and innovation.
+Teachers focus on project-based learning allowing students to explore, create, and problem-solve collaboratively, encouraging critical thinking.
 The power of hands-on learning, engaging with materials, experiments, and real-world applications deepens understanding.
 Fostering curiosity and a thirst for knowledge across disciplines inspires lifelong learners who are equipped to adapt and thrive in their communities.

 Curriculum is student focused collaboration designed by students, and their teacher to meet the needs of the students.
 Each unit of study will be determined as a group with the children at the center.
 The teacher will plan, organize, and implement hands-on group and individual activities that are intriguing, enriching, fun and culturally responsive.